 Peachy’s new research shows that borrowing money is still a tricky topic, with 62% of us embarrassed to ask for money from friends and family, even when we desperately need it.

 Women are more likely to be embarrassed than men, with 70% of women saying they would be too embarrassed to ask for money compared to 54% of men.
 Both men and women are exactly as likely (19%) to feel they can’t be seen enjoying themselves by the lender until they’ve paid the money back.

 “2 out of 3 Brits do not like to borrow money from family or friends” – UK Market Research, July 2018

-Almost all of us will have some kind of money trouble in our lives: depleted savings, bad credit, or unexpected costs that derail our plans.
+Almost all of us will have some form of money trouble in our lives: depleted savings, bad credit, or unexpected costs that derail our plans.
 When these problems occur, the fastest, simplest, and most sensible option is always to borrow money from friends or family.
-But borrowing money is still a taboo topic, and our reluctance to talk about our own money troubles is having a dramatic impact on our relationships.

-While the reasons for this can come from a good place, with over a fifth (21%) of us not wanting to break our family or friends’ trust, this can end up doing more harm than good as those money troubles spiral out of control.
+Whilst the reasons for this can be good intentions, this fear of confronting our money problems can end up doing more harm than good, as those money troubles typically spiral out of control.

 The best way to deal with money trouble is to talk about it, get advice, and deal with the problem head-on.